Employee Rights Committee

 The Rights Committee assists the President and UniServ directors in exploring and processing grievances.
 This committee also works to educate members on the contract.

-The Rights Committee meets the second Thursday of every month at the AEA Office at 4:30pm.
+The Rights Committee meets the third Thursday of every month at the AEA Office at 4:30pm.